dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist-data.md

 #### Does dbt Assist access my warehouse data?

-dbt Assist utilizes the button click to initiate a search via API of AI vendor.
+dbt Assist utilizes the button click to initiate a search via API of the AI vendor.
 Such output must be double-checked by the user for completeness and accuracy.
 This does not involve the use of client’s warehouse data.

 #### Can dbt Assist data be deleted upon client written request?

 dbt Assist data, aside from usage data, does not persist on dbt Labs systems.
-Usage data is retained by dbt Labs.
-Users are advised to not include personal or sensitive information in the prompts.
-Therefore, dbt Labs does not have possession of any data requiring deletion.
-To the extent client identifies personal or sensitive information in the prompts (again, not recommended), such data can be deleted within 30 days of written request.
+Usage data is retained by dbt Labs. dbt Labs does not have possession of any personal or sensitive data.
+To the extent client identifies personal or sensitive information uploaded by or on behalf of client to dbt Labs systems, such data can be deleted within 30 days of written request.